 To accomplish this the telemonitoring service provider, using a system that acts as a Care Manager, queries and retrieves the Workflow Document and creates the Telemonitoring Results Document.

-At this step of the workflow, as shown in column C.1 of Figure X.3.1-2, the Workflow Document is updated with a new version in which a new task “Telemonitoring n.1” is added to the content of the previous version of the Workflow Document.
+At this step of the workflow, as shown in column C1 of Figure X.3.1-2, the Workflow Document is updated with a new version in which a new task “Telemonitoring n.1” is added to the content of the previous version of the Workflow Document.
 The task “Telemonitoring n.1” is characterized by:

 a status “Completed”